mspancholi/bamazon/README.md

 - - -

-### As a Supervisor below is the descriptions what the app allows:
+### As a Supervisor below is the description of what the app allows:

 The supervisor can select the following choices below from the menu.